 Because the game was dead by the time I even learned it existed, I’ve never played a game of it, so I’m afraid this rules summary is all you’re going to get out of me on this front.
 The fans I have heard from haven’t sounded that impressed, but if you’d like to share your impression, feel free to do so in the comments!

 If you read the KH2 Retrospective after mid-January 2017, you probably noticed my adding a note about two voice actors I had originally missed in Twilight Town: Kevin Delaney and Adam Paul.
 This was a simple oversight at the time, but proved hard to rectify because of IMDb’s inadequate credits for both actors.
 In trying to look them up, I was reminded of another strange fact from IMDb’s credits list for KH2: there are several blank entries.
 When I originally wrote the KH2 Retrospective, I assumed that these entries had been added by mistake.
 IMDb is run on user-submitted content, after all, and users make mistakes.
 Maybe one user had made several mistakes in a row?
-But as I was trying to track down Delaney and Paul, I realized that every one of these “blank” IMDb credits actually belonged to the authentic KH2 credits roll, and each one of them was under the useless heading “Additional Voices.”
+But as I was trying to track down Delaney and Paul, I realized that every one of these “blank” IMDb credits actually belonged to the authentic KH2 credits roll, and each one of them was under the useless heading of, “Additional Voices.”

-Of the whole list of Additional Voices, only a handful have been connected to a role.
-Maybe you’ll remember them: Beau Billingslea, John DiMaggio and Adam Leadbeater played the three generic pirates, Rosalyn Landor played the Space Paranoids computer voice, and I’ve already brought up Kevin Delaney and Adam Paul.
+Of the official list of Additional Voices, only a handful have been connected to a role.
+Maybe you’ll remember them: Beau Billingslea, John DiMaggio and Adam Leadbeater played the three generic pirates, Rosalyn Landor played the Space Paranoids computer voice, and I just brought up Kevin Delaney and Adam Paul.
 The remaining Additional Voices credits are a mystery.
 Maybe they provided battle grunts or editing work, or cheered in the Olympus Coliseum ghost crowd?
 We can’t say with the information we have on-hand.
 Nevertheless, KH2 saw the need to credit them, and I feel the need to expand on those credits, so let’s take a deeper look into one of Kingdom Hearts 2’s forgotten corners.

 To get us started, I’m going to touch on someone we’ve already seen here in the KH Retrospective: Audrey Wasilewski, whom we saw as the voice of Turk in KH1.
-Of course, Turk and all of Deep Jungle do not appear in KH2, so I can’t imagine she was being credited for archive footage, so what was she brought in to do?
+Of course, Turk and all of Deep Jungle do not appear in KH2, even in flashback, so I can’t imagine she was being credited for archive footage, so what was she brought in to do?
 The great mystery of this appendix.
 But that’s all I can do for the moment, so let’s get on to new faces.

 We’ll be going alphabetically by surname from this point on, meaning we start with A. J. Buckley, whom CSI: NY fans will know as Adam Ross.
 For a Disney connection, he’s Nash in The Good Dinosaur (and Disney Infinity) and has also appeared in recurring roles in Supernatural/Ghostfacers (Ed Zeddmore), Justified (Danny Crowe) and a few Marvel animated productions, which didn’t belong to Disney at the time.